 Regular, non-whitening toothpastes are designed to help remove some surface stains as they clean teeth and improve the health of your mouth.
 Whitening toothpastes help make your smile brighter by removing even more surface stains.
 These toothpastes typically contain more abrasive ingredients, such as silica, which scrub the surface of the teeth.
-Look for a whitening toothpaste that has earned a seal of approval from the American Dental Association, such as Colgate® Total® Advanced Whitening Toothpaste.
+Look for a whitening toothpaste that has earned a seal of approval from the American Dental Association.

 Getting the Most from Your Toothpaste